-Q: Whats your title / what do you do?
+Q: What is your title, what do you do?

 A: I am an A&R at UMG, specifically working for Steven Victor, the EVP of Def Jam Records, which means I scout new talent to sign to Def Jam and then develop signed talent to produce and deliver projects.
 In my free time, I interview artists for publications like Complex and XXL.